HERV-K Suppression Using Antiretroviral Therapy in Volunteers With Amyotrophic Lateral Sclerosis (ALS)

 Full Study Summary:

-We will study a subset of ALS patients who have plasma levels of the HERV-K gag transcript > 1000 copies/ml.
-About 30% of ALS patients may have detectable levels of HERV-K; about 10% of patients with ALS have a level > 1000 copies/ml.
-To show whether the HERV-K could be suppressed, we will recruit from the approximately 10% of patients with the high levels so that the antiretroviral effect can be determined.
+We will study a subset of ALS patients who have blood levels of the HERV-K transcript > 1000 copies/ml.
+About 30% of ALS patients may have detectable levels of HERV-K; about 20% of patients with ALS have a level >1000 copies/ml.
+To show whether the HERV-K could be suppressed, we will recruit from the approximately 20% of patients with the high levels so that the antiretroviral effect can be determined.

-The primary outcome will be the proportion of participants with ALS who have undetectable (< 100 copies/ml) plasma levels of HERV-K gag RNA expression as measured by quantitative PCR within 24 weeks of starting an antiretroviral regimen of darunavir + ritonavir, raltegravir, and zidovudine.
-The secondary objectives will be: (a) the proportion of participants with ALS who have undetectable (< 100 copies/ml) plasma levels of either HERV-K pol or env RNA transcripts within 24 weeks of starting the antiretroviral regimen; and (b) the safety of antiretrovirals in volunteers with ALS as measured by the frequency and type of adverse events (AEs), the ability to remain on assigned treatment (tolerability), physical examinations, laboratory test results, vital signs, and weight/body mass index (BMI).
-Efficacy will be explored by measuring the change in mean scores of: the ALS Functional Rating Scale-Revised (ALSFRS-R), the ALS Specific Quality of Life Inventory-Revised (ALSSQOL-R), vital capacity as measured by handheld spirometer, and quantitative muscle testing by dynamometry.
+The primary outcome measure will be the percent decline HERV-K concentration measured by quantitataive PCR.
+Percent decline for a patient is measured by: 100 x (screening visit - week 24 visit measurement) / screening visit.
+The safety of antiretrovirals in volunteers with ALS as measured by the frequency and type of AEs, the ability to remain on assigned treatment (tolerability), physical examinations, laboratory test results, vital signs, and weight/body mass index (BMI).
+Efficacy will be explored by measuring the change in mean scores of: the ALS Functional Rating Scale-Revised (ALSFRS-R), the ALS Specific Quality of Life Inventory-Revised (ALSSQOL-R), the ALS Cognitive Behavioral Screen (ALS-CBS), vital capacity as measured by handheld spirometer, electrical impedance myography (EIM), the change in neurofilament levels in blood and/or CSF, and the chanage in uring p75ECD levels.

 Study Sponsor:National Institute of Neurological Disorders and Stroke (NINDS)